 We have considered executing these ATB transactions via a trade rotation among the Sponsor Firms; however, based on our trading experience and analysis, we currently believe that trading away enables us to achieve best execution for our clients.
 RiverFront’s Brokerage Committee will continue to periodically evaluate our trade execution strategy in order to ensure that we continue to provide best execution for our clients.

-By trading away our ATB trades, we believe that we can obtain better execution for our clients and eliminate price dispersion across different Sponsor Firms.
+By trading away our ATB trades, we believe that we can obtain best execution for our clients and decrease price dispersion across different Sponsor Firms.
 Furthermore, we have been able to identify other avenues of liquidity away from our Sponsor Firm managed money desks.
-We can use a variety of algorithms to optimize each unique trading objective.
-Logical participation strategies, such as volume-weighted average price (“VWAP”) and time-weighted average price (“TWAP”) can be managed in a single block, which helps to achieve better execution than can be accomplished through a series of small transactions with Sponsor Firms.
-Finally, for ETP securities that may appear to be illiquid, we can use brokers that are able to source liquidity in an alternative manner to minimize price impact and ensure execution near the ETP’s net asset value (“NAV”).
-We regard the ability to create and redeem the ETP basket as a critical requirement to achieve our best-execution requirements, and thus request that ETP buys and sells are consolidated into a single block execution.
+For example, we have the ability to anonymously source multiple bids and offers from dealers for ETPs.
+We can also use a variety of algorithms to optimize each unique trading objective.
+Finally, for ETP securities that may appear to less liquid, we can use brokers that are able to source liquidity in an alternative manner to minimize price impact and ensure execution near the ETP’s net asset value (“NAV”).
+We regard the ability to create and redeem the ETP basket as a critical requirement to achieve our best-execution requirements.

 For the reasons stated above, RiverFront has determined that best execution should be achieved differently for ATB trades than for Maintenance Trades.
 RiverFront believes that ATB trades are in most cases better executed through Trade Away Transactions, while Maintenance Trades are usually better executed through the clients’ Sponsor Firms.
 The chart below provides the volume of wrap fee trades by market value executed via Trade Away Transactions, and the average disclosed markup/markdown on client transactions traded away which are costs charged by non-designated broker dealers that are netted into the price of the security and passed onto wrap fee clients as a result of these trades (see the chart below and footnote no. 2 for more information).
 This information is provided for each RiverFront investment strategy available to wrap fee clients.